fib-international/structuralcodes/docs/theory/section_integrator.md

 \sigma(\varepsilon) = E \cdot \varepsilon
 :::

-For uniaxial bending the strain $varepsilon$ is equal to:
+For uniaxial bending the strain $\varepsilon$ is equal to:

 :::{math}
 :label: eq:marin-linear-strain